bchainhub/foxar/config/README.md

 # "verboseDebug" even appends further information to user-supplied revert strings (not yet implemented)
 revert_strings = "default"
 # If this option is enabled, Ylem is instructed to generate output (bytecode) only for the required contracts
-# this can reduce compile time for `forge test` a bit but is considered experimental at this point.
+# this can reduce compile time for `spark test` a bit but is considered experimental at this point.
 sparse_mode = false
 build_info = true
 build_info_path = "build-info"